quark-lang/vim-quark/README.md

 # vim-quark

-Syntaxic coloration and autocomplete for Quark.
+Syntaxic coloration and snippets plugin for Quark.